aforoughi1/IntelligentOne/README.md

 # IntelligentOne
-IntelligentOne is a platform for predictive modelling in the capital markets, utilizing machine learning (ML) on technical, financial, and sentiment indicators.
-It analyzes vast amounts of historical market data, news, balance sheets, and income statements.
-The platform performs data engineering, generates indicators, and feeds the resulting features into our ML modelling methodology.
+IntelligentOne is a cutting-edge platform designed for predictive modelling in capital markets, leveraging machine learning (ML) across technical indicators, financial metrics, and sentiment analysis.
+It systematically processes vast volumes of historical market data, news articles, balance sheets, and income statements.

-By leveraging the power of AutoML.Net, IntelligentOne evaluates various machine learning algorithms and identifies the most effective models.
-The user interface (UI) integrates both charts and trained models, enabling more objective decision-making.
+The platform performs end-to-end data engineering, constructing relevant indicators and extracting key features that feed into a robust ML modelling pipeline.
+Utilizing AutoML.Net, IntelligentOne evaluates a wide range of machine learning algorithms to automatically identify the optimal predictive models.

+Its intuitive user interface (UI) integrates dynamic charting with trained model outputs, enhancing analytical depth and supporting data-driven decision-making.
 ![IntelligentOne UWP App](/images/IntelligentOneScreenshot1.png)

 We have implemented several ML models to answer the following trading strategy questions: